furthemore/APIS/README.md

     # Go to http://localhost:8000/registration/ in a web browser and follow the directions.

 ### Locally without docker (recommended for developers)
-Note: These instructions currently fail on a clean installation of Ubuntu 20.04.
-We're working on it.

     git clone https://github.com/furthemore/APIS.git
     cd APIS